LordBao666/Java-Servlets-and-JSP-Murach/README.md

 email address in the program, and the recipient(s) is(are) the real ones to receive your emails.

 If you are careful enough, you will see that the hosts and ports of the local SMTP sever are different from the ones of  remote
 SMTP servers.
-It is true, for more details, you should catch a lesson called Network, but  for now, just leave them behind and keep on.
+It is true, for more details, you should take a lesson called Network, but  for now, just leave them behind and keep on.

+## Chap16 -- How to restrict access to a web resource
+First of all, The JDBCRealm is obsolete and does not work in my case.
+If you simply replace JDBCRealm with DataSourceRealm, it does not work either.
+Instead, you should try the DataSourceRealm with connection pooling mentioned in the book and that works for me.

+When working on form-based authentication, use post method instead of get method in `admin/login_error.html` and `admin/login.html`, for it is much safer and if you don't do so, something weird will happen.
+Besides, If you find the css effect is not correct , that is the path problem, replace `<a href="admin">` with `<a href="admin/index.jsp">`